a woman calling the police after a car accident

 Even if there was no death or injury, and property damage appears minimal, it is still a good idea to call Arizona law enforcement.
 Here’s why:

-- A police report is valuable evidence: When police show up at an accident scene, they generate a police report with important details.
+A police report is valuable evidence: When police show up at an accident scene, they generate a police report with important details.
 This is indispensable evidence in an insurance claim or personal injury lawsuit.

-- There may be a dispute over fault: If you don’t allow police to report to the scene, then the matter of fault becomes your word against the other driver’s.
+There may be a dispute over fault: If you don’t allow police to report to the scene, then the matter of fault becomes your word against the other driver’s.
 They may make up whatever facts they want, and you will have less objective evidence on your side.

-- There may be a dispute over injury or property damage: Perhaps the accident was a minor fender bender, but you and the other driver agree not to call police.
+There may be a dispute over injury or property damage: Perhaps the accident was a minor fender bender, but you and the other driver agree not to call the police.
 Later, the other driver claims you caused major damage to their vehicle – or, worse, injury to them.
 Without a police report, this will be harder to disprove.

-- The other driver may have broken the law: If the other driver was illegally operating the vehicle under the influence of alcohol, that’s a strong indicator of negligence under Arizona law.
+The other driver may have broken the law: If the other driver was illegally operating the vehicle under the influence of alcohol, that’s a strong indicator of negligence under Arizona law.
 But having the police come to the scene to establish this fact is critical.

-- There could be a hit-and-run issue: The other driver may flee the scene after the accident, and you will need police to help track the person down.
+There could be a hit-and-run issue: The other driver may flee the scene after the accident, and you will need police to help track the person down.
 Having the police show up will also make it harder for the other driver to falsely accuse you of fleeing the scene.

-- Insurance will become more complicated: Insurance companies do what they can to underpay or deny claims, and will look for any excuse to do so.
+Insurance will become more complicated: Insurance companies do what they can to underpay or deny claims, and will look for any excuse to do so.
 Learning that police were not called and that there is no accident report will make it easier for them to do this.

 How Our Firm Can Help With Your Accident

-Once you call police and allow law enforcement to come to the scene and generate a report, you should reach out to an experienced car accident law firm.
+Once you call the police and allow law enforcement to come to the scene and generate a report, you should reach out to an experienced car accident law firm.
 We immediately get to work by investigating the circumstances of the accident and acquiring evidence of negligent conduct.
 Then we negotiate with the at-fault driver’s insurance company or take your case to court, if needed.

 This is the level of comprehensive legal service you can expect from the Gill Law Firm.
 Get started with your case now by calling us or completing our online contact form.